Universal Studios Japan Tickets Explained The Complete 2026 Guide

 Universal Studios Japan tickets can be booked up to 2 months in advance.
 The tickets go on sale 60 days in advance at Midnight in Japan (which is GMT+8).
 Sort your tickets as soon as you decide you want to visit USJ and benefit from:

-✔ No waiting at the gate
+✔ Guaranteed entry with no waiting at the gate

 👉 Book Universal Studios Japan tickets in advance here